 While women in Burkina Faso are active in the agricultural sector, few own land, instead working on family farms owned and managed by their husbands or male relatives.
 Because of this, women reap few of the financial benefits of their labour.
-Plus, the additional burden of household chores—placed solely on women in most homes—limits the time they can work on whatever small amounts of land they may be responsible for.
-P4P’s emerging lessons learned on gender find that acquiring the buy-in of community leaders and involving men is vital to remedying these issues and supporting the increased economic gains of women farmers.
+Further, the additional burden of household chores—placed solely on women in most homes—limits the time they can work on whatever small amounts of land they may control.
+The buy-in of community leaders and involving men is vital to remedying these issues and supporting the increased economic gains of women farmers.

 Farmers’ organizations leading change

 P4P and partners carried out a campaign to empower rural women in the North and Boucle du Mouhoun regions, reaching some 37,500 smallholder farmers and their communities.
 Training activities promoted women’s access to productive resources and their equal participation in decision-making at household, farmers’ organization and community levels.
 As respected and credible actors in their communities, P4P-supported farmers’ organizations provided an important point of entry.

 Leaders of these organizations took ownership of the gender campaign, working alongside trainers from local NGOs to conduct public meetings and organize theatre presentations on gender issues.
 Farmers’ organization leaders also met with cultural and religious leaders in their communities to mobilize their support for the project, and created action plans to promote gender equity.
 Men and women members were identified to become community focal points and role models.
 These individuals are responsible for ensuring the ongoing discussion of gender issues and responding to questions within organizations and the community at large.
 The gender campaign was carried out in collaboration with the government’s Ministry for the Promotion of Women and Gender and the Ministry of Agriculture.